Second Washington Operations Workshop: AI in Supply Chains

 The Johns Hopkins Carey Business School invites you to join us in Washington, D.C., for a one-day workshop on AI in Supply Chains.
 The program is built around four foundational layers: Intelligence, Execution, Strategy, and Infrastructure.
 This event is also the second in our Washington Operations Workshop, or WOW, series.

 The event features contributors to the forthcoming book AI in Supply Chains: Perspectives from Global Thought Leaders (Springer), co-edited by Professors Maxime Cohen and Tinglong Dai.
-Joined by leading scholars, practitioners, and policymakers from the D.C. area, they will connect research insights to real-world practice, covering topics such as LLM-based decision agents, decision-focused AI, reinforcement learning for inventory optimization, AI governance and organizational readiness, and the supply chain infrastructure powering AI.
+Joined by leading scholars, practitioners, and policymakers from the DC area, they will connect research insights to real-world practice, covering topics such as LLM-based decision agents, decision-focused AI, reinforcement learning for inventory optimization, AI governance and organizational readiness, and the supply chain infrastructure powering AI.

 Conference Co-chairs: